EdgeApp/edge-docs/source/index.html.md

 }
 ```

 Creates a new random master private key.
 The returned object will be used as the `keys` member of an [`ABCWalletInfo`](#abcwalletinfo) structure.
-Please see [`ABCWalletInfo`](#abcwalletinfo) for documentation on the various key types Airbitz understands.
+Please see [`ABCWalletInfo`](#abcwalletinfo) for documentation on the various key types Edge understands.
 If your currency is not documented in that section, please submit a pull request to add your format to [the documentation](https://github.com/Airbitz/airbitz-docs/tree/full-api-docs).

 | Param | Type | Description |
 | --- | --- | --- |